Skip to content

 Overview

-Resonator banks implement independents resonators typically tuned to various frequencies within a range.
+Resonator banks implement independents resonators initially tuned to various frequencies within a range.
+Plain resonators have fixed resonant frequencies, while tracking resonator banks continuously self-tune to the frequency components in the input signal.

 Classes

-• ResonatorBankVec: a bank of independent resonators implemented as a single array (i.e. vectorized), resulting in single calls to Accelerate functions across the resonators.
+• ResonatorBankVec: a bank of independent resonators implemented as a single array (i.e. vectorized), to allow single calls to Accelerate functions across the resonators.
 The use of unsafe pointers and of SIMD parallelism makes this implementation extremely efficient on most hardware.

 • ResonatorBankArray: a bank of independent resonators implemented as instances of the Swift resonator class.
 The update function for live processing triggers resonator updates in concurrent task groups.